Princeyyyy/art-wallpaper/README.md

 ### User Data
 Your personal data is stored in `%USERPROFILE%\.artwallpaper\`:
-- `artworks/` - Downloaded artwork cache
+- `artworks/` - Your personal art gallery cache
-- `cache/` - Temporary files
+- `cache/` - Temporary files (they're shy, don't stare)
-- `metadata/` - Artwork information
+- `metadata/` - Artwork information (the nerdy bits)
-- `settings.json` - Your preferences
+- `settings.json` - Your preferences (now with backup!)
 - `history.json` - Your wallpaper history
-- `logs/` - Application logs for troubleshooting
+- `logs/` - Application logs (for when things go sideways)

 ## ✨ Features That Make You Go "Ooooh"

-- 🎨 Daily Art Delivery: Fresh artwork served daily
+- 🎨 Daily Art Delivery: Fresh artwork served daily (no preservatives added)
-- 🕒 Time Lord Mode: Pick your wallpaper change time
+- 🕒 Time Lord Mode: Pick your wallpaper change time (and it actually remembers it now!)
-- 💾 Offline Mode: Works without internet
+- 💾 Offline Mode: Works without internet (like your grandpa's radio)
-- 🔄 Previous/Next Navigation
+- 🔄 Previous/Next Navigation: For the indecisive art critics
-- 🖼️ High-Quality Processing
+- 🖼️ High-Quality Processing: Because pixelated art is so 1985
-- 🎯 Clean System Tray Interface
+- 🎯 Clean System Tray Interface: Minimalist, like modern art
-- 🚀 Reliable Windows Auto-Start
+- 🚀 Reliable Windows Auto-Start: More dependable than your alarm clock
-- 📝 Persistent Settings
+- 📝 Persistent Settings: Now with memory better than an elephant
-- 🎬 No Repeat Artworks
+- 🎬 No Repeat Artworks: Because déjà vu is so yesterday
-- 🔍 Hourly Update Checks
+- 🔍 Hourly Update Checks: Punctual like a Swiss watch
-- 🌙 Silent Background Operation
+- 🌙 Silent Background Operation: Stealthier than a ninja in fluffy slippers

 ## 🚀 Getting Started

 1. Download the latest `.msi` installer from [Releases](https://github.com/Princeyyyy/art-wallpaper/releases)
-2. Run the installer (it'll install to the correct location automatically)
+2. Run the installer (it's smarter than ever!)
 3. That's it!
-We're running in your system tray
+We're running in your system tray, ready to art up your day

 ## 🎮 Daily Driver Tips

 Right-click our system tray icon for:
-- 🎨 "New Wallpaper" - Instant art refresh
+- 🎨 "New Wallpaper" - Instant art gratification
-- ⚙️ "Settings" - Configure:
+- ⚙️ "Settings" - Configure your art experience:
   - Auto-start with Windows
-  - Daily update time
+  - Daily update time (that actually sticks now!)
   - Notifications
 - 📊 View your art history
 - ❌ Exit (but why would you?)